Corvina-R-D/corvina-app-connect/README.md

 ## What is this repository for? ##

-This library enables an application embedded as an iframe in Corvina to retrieve some information such as JWT, organization id, ...
+This library enables an application embedded as an iframe in Corvina to retrieve some information such as JWT, organization id, ... and to perform some actions.
 The iframe id must have a prefix "corvina-app-connect-" and the application must be registered in the Corvina platform.

 ## How to use this library ##